Driving the Student Experience with Student Journey Mapping

 Analysing your database allows you to pay close attention to those students who might need more guidance, like students seeking a first-year experience, and also to identify those who might be closer to enrolling.
 Identifying information and key pain points will help to determine your next steps in nurturing each prospective student with relevant content.

 Make sure not to ignore any lost opportunities.
 Find ways to establish why they were not ready to study, with emails, surveys or phone calls and add them to a re-engagement nurture.
-A prospective student that did not progress through the student journey in the past may still be responsive.
+A prospective student that did not progress through the student journey in the past may still be responsive and they may be willing to fill out a student experience survey to let you know why things didn’t work out

 Key Stages of the Student Journey